squareblue/domage/README.md

 > the generated element.
 The functionality and syntax is similar to `jQuery` -
 > like `.attr({})`, `.prop({})`, `.addClass('')`, `.removeClass('')`,
 > and `.data({})` (or `.dataset({})`).
 You can also append child elements or
-> parameter arrays after the parent has been instantiated and inserted into the DOM.
+> parameter arrays using the `.append()` method, even after the parent has been
+> instantiated and inserted into the DOM.

 ```js
 import d$ from 'domage';